The Silver Dollar Fish is a popular freshwater aquarium fish.

 Silver Dollar Fish tend to inhabit shallow river tributaries in South America.

-These tributaries have thick and long vegetation.
+These tributaries have long, thick vegetation.

 There will also be lots of peat and weeds which makes the water softer and acidic creating blackwater environments.
 Tannins in the water also contribute to low visibility.